Stuart Highway: Highway planning and construction

 with surveying completed in August 1940.
 The task of constructing the highway was split between the Main Roads Departments of three states, to ensure completion before the next wet season.
 New South Wales would construct the northern section of 91 mi, Queensland the central section of 90 mi, and South Australia the southern section of 131 mi.

 The Alice Springs–Birdum road was completed by December 1940, upgraded from an often impassable track to an all-weather sealed highway that could cope with heavy military traffic.
 The 306 mi highway was built in under 90 days.
 In one week, 11 mi was constructed, which was claimed to be a world record.
 The new highway, in conjunction with the railways at either end, reduced the impact of Darwin's isolation.
 Quick and efficient movement of military equipment and troop was possible, with the road remaining open throughout the wet season.

 By March 1941, military authorities advocated extending the Alice Springs–Birdum road to Darwin.
 During the wet season, the road north of Birdum was impassable, which meant that a single railway line was the only connection through to Darwin.
 Construction was underway by October 1941, once again at a fast pace in an attempt to finish before the next wet season.
 The road was nearing completion in July 1942, although some sections were yet to be bitumenised.

+However, the above section understates the fact that, in 1941, US Military "authorities" were horrified that there was not a "decent" all weather link between Darwin and Adelaide.

+The U.S. military then worked alongside Australian forces and civilian groups to build and use the vital overland supply route between Alice Springs and Darwin (now known as the Stuart Highway).
+American and Australian engineering and transport units helped turn the rough track into a functional military supply line to move troops and equipment north after the Japanese attacks on Darwin, which were greater than those inflicted on Hawaii.